 A friend sent me a voice note.
-He was going through something emotionally difficult and asked me to give him a question he could live with, one that could help illuminate his situation.
-It was asked in a way that assumed I had some wisdom worth offering.
+He was going through something emotionally difficult and asked me to give him a question that could help illuminate his situation.
+He asked in a way that assumed I had some wisdom worth offering.
 Receiving such an invitation is flattering, and I tend to reactively jump at such offers.
-If I responded as requested, it agrees with his view: Peter does have some wisdom to offer.
+If I responded as requested, I would be affirming his view: Peter does have some wisdom to offer.

-I am losing interest in writing here in the way I have been.
-I am starting to dislike this name—Less Foolish.
-It feels limiting, or the way I am foolishly relating to it feels limiting.
-It’s coherent enough: to be more wise, become less of its opposite—foolish.
-But does that mean I always have to try to become less foolish?
-Isn’t that foolish itself?
-Moreover, the subtle pretense that comes along with all of this—I am wise for becoming less foolish—is not only a foolish pretense, it is a lie.
+I am losing interest in writing here.
+I’m starting to dislike this name—Less Foolish.
+It feels limiting, or perhaps the way I am relating to it feels limiting.
+It’s coherent enough: to become wiser, one must become less of its opposite—foolish.
+But does that mean I always have to write in a way that aims to become less foolish?
+Moreover, the subtle pretense that comes along with all of this—the idea that I am wise for becoming less foolish—is a fool’s pretense.

-I responded with a ramble, telling him I relate to his situation and that I feel kind of lost as well.
-I sense both of us feel a pressure to do something without really knowing what to do.
+I responded with a ramble, telling him that I relate to his situation and that I feel kind of lost as well.
+I sense that both of us feel pressured to do something without really knowing what to do.
 I avoided giving him a question.
-I did not feel worthy of giving him a question.
-Instead, I tried giving us a question: what do we need to look at?
+I did not feel worthy of giving him one.
+Instead, I tried giving us a question: What do we need to look at that we are refusing to?

 Something feels fundamentally off.
-I actually feel like a fool, and not even in the cute “less foolish” way.
-If I told these people reading now all the areas where I am a fool, they would not be impressed, and I would be embarrassed.
+I actually feel like a fool—not even in the cute “less foolish” way.
+If I told the people reading this now about all the areas where I am foolish, they wouldn’t be impressed, and I would be embarrassed.
 But maybe they’d relate to me more.
-Maybe this is what having a Substack is all about: having strangers relate to you, and in the process, we all become less strange.
+Maybe this is what having a Substack is all about: allowing strangers to relate to you and, in the process, making us all feel a little less strange.

 What a lame question.
-I am so tired of these therapeutic questions; they are so heavy, so exhausting.
-I was sending this voice note in a suburban parking lot, looking at big box stores, and it was actually a beautiful moment.
+I’m so tired of these “deep” questions—they’re so heavy, so exhausting.
+I was sending this voice note from a suburban parking lot, looking at big-box stores, and it was actually a beautiful moment.
 The sun was hitting Whole Foods just right, and I had no desire for unnecessary heaviness.
-I proposed another question: what would allow us to enjoy this moment, and the next moment, and the one after that?
+So, I proposed another question: What would allow us to enjoy this moment, the next one, and the one after that?

 This question also felt burdensome.
 Guys like us are always in solution mode.
 Despite any clever rewording, the spirit is the same: problem over there, go solve it.
 Can a man just be problem-free for once?
 Or does he have to solve all the problems in the world for this to happen?
 I stopped looking for questions and told my friend a story that happened this weekend.